Is Rotisserie Chicken Healthy? The Truth from a Dietitian

 Is Costco Rotisserie Chicken Healthy?

 Costco rotisserie chicken is very similar to any other rotisserie chicken.
 While there may be some additives and preservatives, they’re generally safe in the amounts consumed.
-Costco chickens are inexpensive, convenient, and a great source of an easy lean protein.
+Costco chickens are inexpensive, convenient, and a great source of easy lean protein.
+The one thing to pay attention to is sodium, because a Costco rotisserie chicken has about 460mg per 3 oz.

-This is a popular debate that floats around social media about Costco chickens in particular, but there’s really not much to report.
+This is a popular debate that floats around social media, but there’s really not much to report.
 While a homemade roast chicken is arguably healthier, grabbing a Costco chicken every now and then is unlikely to make or break anyone’s health.

 Making Your Own Rotisserie Chicken

-Making a rotisserie chicken at home allows you to roast a chicken without as much sodium.
-Plus, you have full control over ingredients.
+Making a rotisserie chicken at home allows you to roast a chicken without as much sodium, and you have full control over every ingredient.

 Here are a few of my favorite simple recipes to use rotisserie chicken for: